 St. Joseph (R.C.) on Low Grange Avenue and Neasham Avenue.
 Another view.
 The parish was created in the early 1960's (see link2 for Holy Rosary above, history page), so the church cannot pre-date this.
 NZ 470 248.
 Both © Martin Richter (2011).
 Link.

-The Spiritualist Church on Chapel Road was originally a Wesleyan Methodist Chapel, which shows as such on the OS map of 1915.
+The Spiritualist Church on Chapel Road was originally a Wesleyan Methodist Chapel, which shows as such on the OS surveyed in 1913.
 This link doesn't include it as an active Methodist Chapel in 1940, though it still shows as a "Ch." on the map of 1939.
-Can you advise the denomination at that time?
 Another view.
 There is a date-stone above the doorway, but it has been defaced to the point of illegibility.
-NZ 457 224.
+NZ 4568 2245.
 All © Martin Richter (2011).
 Link.

 © Steve Bulman